Prioritising business traveller well-being

 Your travel management company (TMC) is a big part of your corporate traveller well-being strategy.
 A TMC that’s simply a booking app will miss the mark when personal help and reassurance is needed.
 A legacy TMC without robust digital capabilities means that travellers aren’t as empowered as they should be.

 Egencia is a trusted source for both sides of the equation, and beyond.
-The combination of world-class people, partners and a global travel management platform is why International Data Corporation (IDC) — the leader in market intelligence for IT, telecommunications and consumer technology fields — named Egencia a leader in the field of cloud-enabled corporate travel booking applications.
+The combination of world-class people, partners and a global travel management platform is why International Data Corporation (IDC)—the leader in industry intelligence for IT, telecommunications and consumer technology fields—named Egencia a leader in the field of cloud-enabled corporate travel booking applications.

-Now, more than ever, equipping travellers with cutting-edge digital capabilities backed by world-class support is key to optimising travellers’ well-being, making them feel in control, knowledgeable and cared for every step of the way.
+Now, more than ever, equipping travellers with cutting-edge digital capabilities backed by world-class support is key to optimising travellers’ well-being, making them feel empowered, knowledgeable and cared for every step of the way.